cmadland/teaching/pages/02.edci335/01.home/01.welcome/item.md

 #### Course Blog - https://edtechuvic.ca/edci335 (this site)

 Course updates, information about weekly readings, learning activities and assessments are posted here on the course blog.
 Please bookmark this site and ***check at least daily***.
 It is strongly recommended that you subscribe to updates so that you receive an email every time I publish an update post.
+You can find a widget in the footer of this site where you can enter your email address to subscribe.

 I will post weekly updates and commentary here on the course blog every Monday morning by 7:00 am.
 You will also be able to see course announcements on the right side of the course blog homepage.